Les Courtilles Cotes du Rhone (12pk)

 Winemaking: A core blend of primarily Grenache was hand-harvested and de-stemmed before a long cold soak and fermentation in small concrete vats, pumped over twice daily.
 Transferred to a stainless-steel tank to finish fermentation before blending with a component (20%) of barrel-matured Cotes de Rhone Villages fruit from the Plan de Dieu, adding depth, complexity and structure to the wine whilst also increasing cellaring potential.

-Tasting Note: Textbook Cotes du Rhone, offering up a nose of dark berried fruit, savoury undergrowth, a hint of oak and sweet spice.
-The palate kicks off with a burst of supple red berry and sweet cherry flavours balanced by bright acidity and nicely textured tannins underpinned by an innate earthiness.
-Beautifully balanced and flavoursome, this is great Cotes du Rhone that will deliver relaxed drinking pleasure in the mid-term.
-Best drunk with pork belly and a red wine jus.
+Tasting Note: Classic Cotes du Rhone with an evocative nose of dark berried fruit, savoury undergrowth, a hint of oak and nuanced spice.
+The palate displays supple red berry and sweet cherry flavours balanced by judicious acidity and nicely textured tannins complexed by earthy notes.
+Beautifully balanced and flavoursome and best drunk with roast beef and dauphinoise potatoes.